It’s not clothes that make the man or woman; it’s words and how people use them.

 That is an example of using the wrong word.
 Equally bad are gross mispronunciations.
 Here are three:

 Realtor vs. relator: Guess what, world.
 Only one of these is an actual word.
 It’s “Realtor,” a person who deals in “real” estate.
-Yet, I bet you will hear someone pronounce this word the wrong way within a week if you listen closely.[FREE DOWNLOAD: 10 punctuation essentials]
+Yet, I bet you will hear someone pronounce this word the wrong way within a week if you listen closely.[FREE DOWNLOAD: 10 ways to spin content marketing leads into gold]

 Nuclear vs. nuculer: Are people so lazy they can’t get their tongues around the “cl” sound and must opt for the simpler “cu” version?
 For some reason, this mispronunciation seems to pop up more in the South.